kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [ ] AI runs on computers and is thus powered by electricity, but it is letting computers do things not possible before.
 - [x] Similar to electricity starting about 100 years ago, AI is transforming multiple industries.

+#####  Which of these are reasons for Deep Learning recently taking off?
+(Check the two options that apply.)
+- [x] We have access to a lot more computational power.
+    - [ ] Neural Networks are a brand new field.
+    - [x] We have access to a lot more data.
+    - [x] Deep learning has resulted in significant improvements in important applications such as online advertising, speech recognition, and image recognition.